 12-volt battery and monitoring system: This system supplies electrical power for the vehicle, emergency braking system, the Diversified Technical Systems (DTS) data acquisition system (DAS), and a wireless bridge for DAS communication.
-The system weighs 36.0 kg.
+The system weighs 35.2 kg.
 The wireless device for DAS-to-network communication is mounted to the outside of the vehicle and weighs 1.5 kg.

-High-speed camera power supply: This system supplies electrical power to the onboard high-speed video cameras.
-The total weight of the system is 8.8 kg.
+High-speed camera and onboard lighting power supply: This system supplies electrical power to the onboard high-speed video cameras and LED lighting.
+The weight of the camera/lighting system is 26.0 kg.